One of the most common questions I get asked during clinic visits is “can STD symptoms appear the next day?”

 It is possible for STD symptoms to appear the next day, but it largely depends on the sexually transmitted disease you have been exposed to, as well as the severity of symptoms your sexual partner is experiencing.

-The likelihood of waking up the day after the night before with very noticeable or extreme STD symptoms is unlikely.
+The likelihood of waking up the day after the night before with very noticeable or extreme STD symptoms is low.

 The symptoms of herpes may appear within 24-48 hours following contact.
 Have you ever kissed someone with a cold sore and woke up the next day with an annoying blister on your lip?